 Why do potato skins turn green?
 Green skin on potatoes is caused by exposure to light.
 Green potato skin may be caused when a potato is stored on the kitchen counter or window sill, or even when the potato is grown too close to the soil surface, hence the recommendation to grow potatoes in a mound and store harvested potatoes in a completely cool, dark area.

 The green of the potato skin has a bitter taste when eaten.
 But, bitter potato skin is only the most benign reason not to eat spuds when the potato skin looks green.
 The green skin on potatoes comes from chlorophyll pigmentation.
 Chlorophyll in itself is not an issue, but it is the other response to light that occurs in a potato tuber which can be toxic.

 When exposed to light, potato tubers also increase the production of the colorless solanine alkaloid.
 Solanine production and amount increase in direct proportion to the length of exposure and intensity of light.
 So this green potato skin has solanine in it which can be quite toxic.

 Bitter Potato Skins

 Bitter potato skins are a warning sign that solanine is in high concentration in the spud.
 Consuming large quantities of solanine may cause illness or possibly death.
 That said, toxic levels of solanine are 100th of an ounce for a 200 lb person, which translates to that person eating 20 lbs. of whole potatoes in a day!
-I mention whole potatoes, as the green skin on a potato is the area with the highest concentration of solanine and, ergo, the most toxic.
+I mention whole potatoes, as the green skin on a potato is the area with the highest concentration of solanine and thus, the most toxic.

 To minimize any potential hazard, the green skin on a potato should be pared and any green tinged areas cut away.
 Also, remove any tuber eyes as they will also have the greatest amount of solanine.
 Generally, a rule of thumb should be: do not eat bitter potato skins.